SuperData: Games grew 12% to $139.9 billion in 2020 amid pandemic

-The game industry grew 12% to $139.9 billion in 2020 from $120.1 billion in 2019 while many industries shrank during the pandemic, according to a report by market researcher SuperData.
+The game industry grew 12% to $139.9 billion in 2020 from $120.1 billion in 2019 as many industries shrank during the pandemic, according to a report by market researcher SuperData.
 But for 2021, SuperData predicts that the game market will only grow 2% in 2021.

-The division of Nielsen said the double-digit growth of the sector came as gamers said they played games to combat boredom, escape from the real world, find a substitute for unavailable entertainment, and stay in touch with friends and family or meet new strangers.
+SuperData said the double-digit growth of the sector came as people said they played more games to combat boredom, escape from the real world, find a substitute for unavailable entertainment, and stay in touch with friends and family or meet new folks.
 Console games in particular took off during a year when two new consoles arrive, with revenues up 28% from a year earlier.
+But it also cautions that its numbers differ from other estimates of the game industry’s revenues, as they do not include the sale of physical discs, cartridges, and hardware like consoles.

-The pandemic shaped the game market in 2020 as players stayed home to interact with others virtually.
+The pandemic shaped the game market in 2020 as players stayed home nd went online to interact with people.
 Over half of U.S. residents (55%) played games during the first phase of COVID-19 lockdowns, as events like pro sports and seeing movies in theaters became unavailable.

-Free-to-play games continued to generate the vast majority of games revenue (78%), with Asian markets accounting for 59% of free-to-play earnings.
+Free-to-play games continued to generate the vast majority of revenue (78%), with Asian markets accounting for 59% of free-to-play earnings.
 Hardcore mobile games continued to appeal to players in Asia.
 Honor of Kings and Peacekeeper Elite, both Tencent titles, each generated over $2 billion during the year.

 On top of that, gaming video content (GVC) became a $9.3 billion industry in 2020, reaching 1.2 billion viewers.
 Game videos for Among Us helped that game become one of the most popular of all time.
 Overall, digital games alone earned $126.6 billion in 2020, up 12% year-over-year.
 For 2020, game earnings were up just 6% year-over-year in January and February but jumped to 14% for the rest of the year.
 As COVID-19 lockdowns took effect worldwide in March, game spending took off and never let up.